Using the Authentication Configuration

 <\config>

 In this case, use of authentication headers is enabled and a header named REMOTE_USER will be used.
 If it is missing though, no exception will be raised.
 By default, the header field will be shown to the user along with client information and the user will be prompted if s/he wishes to continue.
 Be sure to enable the correct machinery in the web.xml file.
 The one supplied with the standard distribution is annotated.
+See more at using headers for authentication.

 Options that may be configured here to